 This programme comprises face-to-face training workshops, 1:1 tutorials, workplace assessment, individual research, distance learning and the completion of 14 assignments.
 Over 13 months you will attend 13 monthly training days.
 These are highly interactive, face-to-face sessions.
 They are built around key themes that address the course content, prompt reflective practice and provide an opportunity to share good practice with others.
 Individual support and distance learning is built into the programme.
-The course is assessed by 9 unit assignments, an ongoing reflective journal and a teaching practice portfolio.
+The course is assessed by 14 assignments, ongoing reflective journals and a teaching practice portfolio.
 You will have to evidence 100 hours of teaching and will be observed 8 times (see below).

 Your Teaching Hours

 To meet the DET course requirements you must provide evidence of 100 hours of teaching delivery over the duration of the DET course.